kryne001/rshell/README.md

 Assignment 2:

 -R will only go into one folder then stop.
-When running -l, all files will have 'l' for symbolically linked file.
+When running -l, all files will have 'l' for symbolically linked file. the program will only work for contents in directories accessible in the current directory and the current directory